tmhglnd/mercury-lang/README.md

 [**🙏 Support Mercury by becoming a Patron**](https://www.patreon.com/bePatron?u=9649817)

 [**💬 Join the Discord Community!**](https://discord.gg/vt59NYU)

-# How To Use This Parser
+# How to use this parser

 1. `git clone` and run `npm install`